-Regular and punctual class attendance is required of all students in order to achieve success in the course and develop desirable personal traits necessary for success in employment.
-Missing instructional time is detrimental to learning and course success.
-Students are responsible for fulfilling the requirements of the course by attending and completing course assignments.
-An accurate record of class attendance will be maintained by the instructor.
-Student success is dependent upon active participation in all instructional activities.
+Regular and punctual class attendance is important in order to achieve success in the course and develop desirable personal traits necessary for success in employment.
+Instructors are responsible for establishing any attendance/participation requirements and for informing students of those requirements in the course syllabus at the beginning of the academic term.
+Students are responsible for fulfilling the requirements of the course that are outlined in the course syllabus.